awesome-pro/neon-website/content/docs/guides/read-replica-prisma.md

 ## Configure Prisma Client to use a read replica

 [@prisma/extension-read-replicas](https://github.com/prisma/extension-read-replicas) adds support to Prisma Client for read replicas.
-The following steps show you how to install the extension and configure it to use a Neon read replica.
+The following steps show you how to install the extension and configure it to use a Unique read replica.

 1. Install the extension in your Prisma project: